5 finalists announced for 2017 Michigan Miss Basketball

 • Jordan Walker, Muskegon Mona Shores

-The winner will be announced March 13 at the Free Press.
+The winner will be announced March 13 and honored at the Free Press.

 Ingalls said the committee did an excellent job of selecting names familiar to most fans.

-Fletcher, who is 5-feet-9 and rated a five-star prospect by ESPN, is signed with Georgia Tech.
-She helped Cousino capture a state championship last season and had recruiting interest from Division I programs including Notre Dame, Illinois and Minnesota.
+Fletcher, who is 5-feet-9 and rated a five-star prospect by ESPN, has signed with Georgia Tech.
+She helped Cousino win a state championship last season and had recruiting interest from Division I programs Notre Dame, Illinois and Minnesota.

-Walker, who committed to Western Michigan in 2015, is a 5-8 point guard who has pushed Mona Shores to a 14-3 record.
-Last season, she became the fastest Sailor to score 1,000 points.
-Last month, she set the school record for most points in a career.
+Walker, who committed to Western Michigan in 2015, is a 5-8 point guard who pushed Mona Shores to a 14-3 record.
+She became the fastest Sailor to score 1,000 points last season and set the school record for career points last month.

-Pitts, who stands 6 feet, is a four-star guard who signed with Minnesota.
-ESPN ranks her the 62nd-best player in the nation.
-She has helped Country Day put together a 16-0 record.
+Pitts, who stands 6 feet, is a four-star guard and Minnesota signee.
+ESPN ranks her the No. 62 player in the nation.
+She helped Country Day to a 16-0 record.

-Church, a 5-10 guard who signed with Michigan as a three-star recruit, is averaging 19.1 points, 8.7 rebounds and 3.1 steals through 15 games.
-Southfield is 11-4 and sits in first place in the OAA Red.
+Church, a 5-10 three-star guard who signed with Michigan, averages 19.1 points, 8.7 rebounds and 3.1 steals.
+Southfield is 11-4 and in first place in the Oakland Activities Association’s Red Division.

-McDaniel, a 5-10 shooting guard, has led Robichaud to a 10-7 record.
-She cracked the 1,000-point scoring mark this season and is a McDonald’s All-America nominee.
-The three-star recruit has signed with Penn State.
+McDaniel, a 5-10 shooting guard, helped Robichaud to a 10-7 record.
+She cracked the 1,000-point plateau this season and is a McDonald’s All-American Game nominee.
+The three-star recruit signed with Penn State.

-All five girls were in the top 20 of the Freep’s list of the top 100 girls basketball players in Michigan, released in December.
+In December, each of the five girls were ranked in the top 20 on the Free Press’ list of the top 100 girls basketball players in Michigan.